ALL ABOUT ME

 Finally, I first wrote about Russel in a young adult series, for teens and adults, called The Russel Middlebrook Series.

 I’m also a screenwriter.
 I’ve won lots of screenwriting awards and had nine of my scripts optioned.
-I currently have four movie projects in various stages of development, including one in pre-production.
+I currently have four movie projects in various stages of development, including Project Sweet Life (which I adapted from my own novel), which is currently in production for a 2020 release.
+My other screen projects include The Starfish Scream, a gay teen drama; and Decked, the animated “true” story behind a deck of playing cards;

 I sometimes write plays.
 I adapted Geography Club into a stage play, which has now been produced all over the country.
 (If you’re involved with a theater and want a copy of the script, or my other gay teen script The Starfish Scream, contact me.)